Deploying the Project – Plone Deployment

 Your site should now be accessible via the defined public URL.

-Note: Ensure to replace placeholders like <url> with actual values as per your project's specifics.
+Note: Ensure you replace placeholders, such as <url>, with actual values per your project's specifics.
 Also, ensure that the paths to files and directories are correct and exist in your project structure.